CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     target table are defined in a translation table.
 Each target table attribute is translated following a set of rules defined in one dedicated row of the translation table.
 There is one row per target attribute.
-Each row implements a set of "validation rules", determining if the source values are valid and what to do otherwise, and a "translation rule", determining how to create the target attribute value from the source attribute values.
+Each row implements a set of “validation rules”, determining if the source values are valid and what to do otherwise, and a “translation rule”, determining how to create the target attribute value from the source attribute values.

 -   **Rules documentation -** In addition to validation and translation